Australia's central bank cuts rates to shake off virus fears

 Finance Ministers of the Group of 7 advanced economies and their central bank governors will hold a conference call later in the day to discuss measures to deal with the virus and its mounting economic toll.
 Markets are also pricing in a 50 basis point cut from the U.S. Federal Reserve this month.

-In Australia, the tourism, transport, hospitality and retail sectors have been jolted by a travel ban on China since the start of February.
-Worryingly, a weekly survey showed on Tuesday Australian consumer confidence skidded to 5-1/2 year lows last week as fears of a pandemic sparked a huge sell-off in stock markets and badly shook the economic outlook.

-In response to the market carnage, Australian policymakers held an emergency call on Monday, looking to dodge the risk of a recession.
-The RBA did not provide details of the call, only saying that the government has indicated it would assist areas of the economy most affected by the virus.

-Earlier, Prime Minister Scott Morrison said his government was working closely with the RBA on a response to the coronavirus outbreak, adding both were "highly aligned" in their understanding of the challenges before them.
-RECESSION RISKS
+Earlier, Australian Prime Minister Scott Morrison said his government was working closely with the RBA on a response to the coronavirus outbreak, adding both were "highly aligned" in their understanding of the challenges before them.
+Morrison also urged the country's biggest banks to lower their lending rates.

+Commonwealth Bank and Westpac were quick to respond, reducing their variable home loan rates by 25 basis points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)